-- If the PIC has not previously served as a pharmacist-in-charge in Delaware, he or she must appear personally at a reglarly scheduled Board meeting within 90 days of assuming the position.
+- If the PIC has not previously served as a pharmacist-in-charge in Delaware, he or she must appear personally at a regularly scheduled Board meeting within 90 days of assuming the position.

-- A PIC must complete the Pharmacist-in-Charge Self-Inspection form by February 1 of each year.
+- A PIC must complete a Pharmacist-in-Charge Self-Inspection form by February 1 of each year.

 - Report PIC changes to the Board of Pharmacy within 10 days of the change using the Report of Pharmacist-in-Charge Change form.

-- Enclose a separate sheet showing the following information for each owner, corporate officer, pharmacist and pharmacy employee listed on the application:
+- A list showing the following information for each owner, corporate officer, pharmacist and pharmacy employee listed on the application:

 - data of birth